Olga Ravn: Work

 Ravn published her first poem in the Copenhagen literary magazine Hvedekorn in 2008.
 Since then, her poetry has appeared in Konvolut 28/6, Trappe Tusind, Verbale Pupiller, Antologi 2010 and Forfatterskolens Afgangsantologi 2010.
 Her early poetry, described as "rhythmic, playful, sensual and image-rich", earned positive critical reception.

 In 2012 Ravn published her first collection of poetry, Jeg æder mig selv som lyng (I Eat Myself Like Heather).
 The collection explores how young women's bodies react to friendship, sex, and love.
 In 2013 the collection was translated into Swedish.

 In 2014 Ravn published a chapbook of poetry titled Mean Girl, consisting of coloured sheets of paper and glimmering scraps.
 Only 250 copies were released, each prepared with individual attention so that none were identical.
 Mean Girl (et utdrag), a selection of Mean Girl translated to Norwegian, was published by Flamme Forlag in 2015.

 Ravn was editor on the 2015 book of Tove Ditlevsen works Jeg ville være enke, og jeg ville være digter: Glemte tekster af Tove Ditlevsen (I Wanted to Be a Widow, and I Wanted to Be a Poet: Forgotten Texts by Tove Ditlevsen).

 In 2015 she published her first novel, Celestine, about a boarding school teacher's obsession with a ghost who has much in common with her.
 The main difference between the two, the teacher points out, is that she is not yet dead.

-In 2021, The Employees: A workplace novel of the 22nd century appeared, a novel of work and life aboard a ship in deep space in the future.
+In 2021, Ravn published The Employees: A workplace novel of the 22nd century.
+The novel is set aboard a spaceship on which a number of alien objects have been brought for research.
+The book is made up of reports by human and android crew members about these objects and their daily lives on the ship.
 This novel was shortlisted for the 2021 International Booker Prize and in 2022 for the inaugural Ursula K. Le Guin Prize.